 Order safe and effective birth control View all treatments

 Provera is the brand name for a type of progesterone hormone called medroxyprogesterone acetate which treats irregular menstruation and abnormal bleeding.
 It can also be used to address endometriosis.
 Provera comes in doses of 2.5 mg, 5 mg, and 10 mg.

 Who should take Provera?

 Women who experience very heavy, painful periods may benefit from taking Provera.
-The active ingredient medroxyprogesterone has been shown to help restore imbalanced hormone levels and regulate menstruation.
-Provera may also be a good option for women with endometriosis – a condition during which the tissues lining the womb grow outside of the womb.
-Provera stops the growth of abnormal tissues.
+The active ingredient, medroxyprogesterone, has been shown to help balanced hormone levels and regulate menstruation.
+Provera may also be a good option for women with endometriosis – a condition during which the tissue lining the womb grows outside of the womb.
+Provera stops the growth of abnormal endometrial tissue.

 How should you take Provera?

 Dosage and treatment duration with Provera will vary depending on the condition you are treating.
-It’s best to speak to a healthcare advisor about your individual needs.
+It’s best to speak to a healthcare provider about your individual needs.